‘President has found a loyalist’: Democrats slam Trump FBI pick Kash Patel

 “With Mr Patel, however, obviously the president has found a loyalist.
 Mr Patel’s loyalty includes touting conspiracy theories and threatened efforts at President Trump’s enemies,” Durbin said.

 Democrats face an uphill battle in blocking Patel’s confirmation, though.
-By the end of the hearing, Patel’s nomination appeared poised for a full Senate vote, where Republicans hold 53 seats, compared with 47 for Democrats and independents.
+By the end of the hearing, Patel’s nomination appeared poised for a full Senate vote, where Republicans hold 53 seats out of 100, compared with 47 for Democrats and independents.

 A fracture with Trump over January 6

-One of the biggest revelations from the hearing came early on in an exchange with Durbin over pro-Trump rioters arrested for their participation in an attack on the US Capitol.
+One of the biggest revelations from the hearing came early on, in an exchange with Durbin over rioters arrested for their participation in an attack on the US Capitol.

-On January 6, 2021, thousands of Trump supporters descended on the Capitol while lawmakers inside tried to certify the 2020 presidential election results.
+On January 6, 2021, thousands of Trump supporters descended on the Capitol while lawmakers inside were certifiying the 2020 presidential election results.

 Spurred by false claims that Trump’s 2020 defeat had been the result of widespread fraud, they broke into the Capitol, assaulting law enforcement and threatening to “hang” officials like Vice President Mike Pence.